gsidhu/buzee-tauri/logbook.md

 ## - Add UI for setting global shortcut.
 ## - Add UI to OCR PDF Image.

+- Connected settings to backend.
+Detailed Scan, Automatic Scan, Global Shortcut settings are respected.
+- Using `scan` instead of sync in all user-facing copy.
-## - Use status bar center to tell user what the app is doing.
-E.g. "opening file", "restarting app", "setting state" etc.
+- Showing brief message in status bar to tell user what the app is doing.
+E.g. "restarting" or "starting/stopping scan"
+- Change `sendEvent` to `sendEventToFirebase`.
 - Show size instead of last_opened in results table.
 - Moved StatusBar to +layout.svelte to show it across the app.
 - Added graceful_restart function that sets the sync_running flag to false, waits for 3 seconds, then restarts the app.